 Keeper Security Announces Seamlessly Integrated Billing with Gradient MSP

-Partnership will automate billing reconciliation for customers using the KeeperMSP platformLONDON, UNITED KINGDOM, August 29, 2023/EINPresswire.com/ -- Keeper Security, the leading provider of zero-trust and zero-knowledge cybersecurity software protecting passwords, privileged access, secrets and remote connections now offers a billing integration with Gradient MSP.
-Leveraging Gradient’s Synthesize platform, this integration eliminates the need for customers using KeeperMSP to manually reconcile client usage- minimising month-end effort and increasing accuracy and customer confidence in the billing process.
+Partnership will automate billing reconciliation for customers using the KeeperMSP platformCALGARY, ALBERTA, CANADA, August 29, 2023/EINPresswire.com/ -- Keeper Security, a leading provider of zero-trust and zero-knowledge cybersecurity software protecting passwords, privileged access, secrets and remote connections now offers a billing integration with Gradient MSP.
+Leveraging Gradient’s Synthesize platform, this integration eliminates the need for customers using KeeperMSP to manually reconcile client usage- minimizing month-end effort and increasing accuracy and customer confidence in the billing process.

 “This partnership enables a seamless process for our MSP customers to sell Keeper with their existing billing platform.
 They no longer have to manually reconcile billing from Keeper to their specific PSA.
 Through our Gradient partnership, MSPs can now use nine of the most popular PSAs on the market to ensure their managed companies are only paying for what they use,” said Darren Guccione, CEO and Co-founder of Keeper Security.
 “With our Gradient integration, we’re providing high-demand functionality to our MSPs, allowing Keeper to do what we do best, develop industry-leading and award-winning cybersecurity solutions.”